Websoft9Archive/ansible-ghost/docs/else-faq.md

 #### What is the password for the database root user?

-Find the password stored in the server related file: `/credentials/password.txt`
+Get the password stored in the server related file: `/credentials/password.txt`

 #### Is there a web-base GUI database management tool?